renan-fig/renan-fig/README.md

 - 👋 Hi, I’m @renan-fig
-- 👀 I’m interested in improving my knowledge ad acquiring new ones!
+- 👀 I’m interested in improving my knowledge and acquiring new ones!
 - 🌱 I’m currently learning C, Python, HTML5 and CSS.
 - 💞️ I’m looking to collaborate on projects that could improve my skills!
 - 📫 How to reach me: renan.fig.dasilva@gmail.com